-Content delivery networks have a lot to do with the site’s overall performance in search, especially if we are looking at a website that has international reach.
+Content delivery networks have a lot to do with the site’s overall performance in search, especially if we are looking at a website with an international reach.
 Yet, CDN auditing is rarely covered in SEO audits.

 CDNs (Content delivery networks) boast the ability to improve SEO in many ways:

 - Accelerating page webpage load time across the globe.
-Webpage Loading time is an important criterion for SEO.
-CDNs decrease webpage’s response time and therefore improve their loading speed
+Webpage Loading time is an essential criterion for SEO.
+CDNs decrease the webpage’s response time and therefore improve their loading speed

-- Decrease image size sent to the user whenever needed depending on the device.
+- Decrease the image size sent to the user whenever needed depending on the device.

-- Keep stability at the times of heavy traffic to the website
+- Keep stability at times of heavy traffic to the website.

 - help reduce the number of server calls

-In short, CDNs can be highly beneficial to websites with high levels of traffic or sites with geographically dispersed traffic.
+In short, CDNs can be highly beneficial to websites with high traffic levels or sites with geographically dispersed traffic.